Copyright © 2017 Benevity, Inc. All rights reserved.

 5. Quality Control Testing: Testing of system to ensure operational readiness, integrity and accessibility.

 6. Training and Client Support: A two-hour online training session (at launch) and a 90-minute online training session (after launch, as required).

 Note: The Client’s use of Grants may allow for the disbursements of funds to grantee organizations via the Benevity Platform, if so indicated in the Order Form.
 In such case, Section B (PRODUCT INFORMATION) of the Software and Service Information for Spark set out above will apply to such disbursements to the extent relevant to distributions made via the Benevity Platform.
+In particular, note that Client may in no event accept or receive more than an incidental benefit in return for grants disbursed through the Benevity Platform.
 Such ability to make disbursements to grantee organizations via the Benevity Platform does not mean that the Client necessarily has access to Spark – and access to Spark will only be provided if explicitly set forth in the Order Form.

 For clarity, the features and functionality to be provided by Benevity, as listed in this Software and Service Information for Grants, include standard features and functionality generally offered by Benevity to Benevity’s other Grants clients.
 The provision of any features or functionality that are not currently made available by Benevity to Benevity’s other clients will be subject to additional agreement between the Parties.